porrasm/tiralabra-tank-game-ai/Documentation/design-document.md

 #### Why the edge count is constant?

-The edge count is varies from 0-8 to but is still technically a constant because all the 8 edges are checked whether or not the edge exists.
+The edge count is varies from 0-8 to but is still technically a constant because all the 8 edges have to be checked anyway.

 Code from the A* algorithm:
 ```